1

 Our expert guides will show you the trail’s best sights such as gold rush relics, architectural gems and amazing natural wonders.
 There’s even a chance to try the ancient art of curling at the Southern Hemisphere’s only indoor rink.

 Your adventure begins with the drive across the picturesque Canterbury Plains.
 After pausing for refreshments at the sweet country town of Geraldine, we’ll continue through rolling farmland to reach Fairlie where we’ll stop for lunch.
 The scenic journey over Burke’s Pass is a fitting introduction to the famous Mackenzie Country, where Lake Tekapo soon appears as a bright, blue jewel.
 Hopping on our bikes, we’ll warm up with an easy ride along peaceful hydro-canals lined with epic panoramas of the Southern Alps.
 Driving over the stunning Lindis Pass to reach Central Otago, we’ll arrive in Clyde.
-Enjoy a relaxing stroll around the old town or get back on the bike for a short ride along the mighty Clutha–Mata-au River before we meet up for our first group dinner.
+Enjoy a relaxing stroll around the old town before we meet up for our first group dinner.
 Cycling distance: 22km/14 miles; optional additional riding in the afternoon Accommodation: Dunstan House, Clyde

 Meals: L,D